traderjoe-xyz/launchpeg/README.md

 It starts with a dutch auction: the price gradually decreases over time until the end of the phase or when all tokens allocated are sold.

-The allowList mint starts right after the dutch auction: whitelisted users can mint at a discount from the last auction price from the previous phase.
+The allowlist mint starts right after the dutch auction: whitelisted users can mint at a discount from the last auction price from the previous phase.

-Once the allowList mint ends, all remaining NFTs are sold in the public sale at a discount from the last auction price.
+Once the allowlist mint ends, all remaining NFTs are sold in the public sale at a discount from the last auction price.

 #### FlatLaunchpeg

-In this contract, the sale is simpler; all NFTs are minted at a fixed price and takes place in two phases: an allowList mint and public sale that can be enabled / disabled with `setPublicSaleActive`.
+In this contract, the sale is simpler; all NFTs are minted at a fixed price and takes place in two phases: an allowlist mint and public sale that can be enabled / disabled with `setPublicSaleActive`.

 ### [](https://github.com/traderjoe-xyz/launchpeg/blob/45acb0516d2a0405ddf12a231ed422cfabc5f0e6/README.md#erc721a-from-azuki-)ERC721A from Azuki: